kostasthanos/Covid-19-Greece/README.md

 # Covid-19-Greece
-Data and Plots about the pandemic progression.
+Data and Plots about the pandemic progression in Greece.

 | Last Update | Total Cases | Days |
 |     ---     |     ---     |  --- |